New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jets stats and trends

-- In New York's 12 games this year, it has three wins against the spread.
+- New York has three wins against the spread in 12 games this season.

-- This year, the Jets have just two against the spread wins in eight games as an underdog of 5 points or more.
+- This season, the Jets have just two ATS wins in eight games as an underdog of 5 points or more.

-- New York's games this season have hit the over seven times in 12 opportunities (58.3%).
+- New York's games this year have hit the over on seven of 12 set point totals (58.3%).

-- When New York scores more than 23.0 points, it is 2-1 against the spread and 2-1 overall.
+- New York is 2-1 against the spread and 2-1 overall in games when it records more than 23.0 points.

-- New York is 2-3 against the spread and 2-3 overall when the team churns out more than 346.5 yards.
+- When New York totals more than 346.5 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Jets have turned the ball over 25 times this season, eight more turnovers than the Saints have forced (17).
+- This season the Jets have turned the ball over 25 times, eight more than the Saints' takeaways (17).

 Home and road insights

-- At home this season, New York has two wins against the spread and is 2-4 overall.
+- New York has covered the spread twice at home, and is 2-4 overall there, this season.

-- This season, New York has gone over the total in four of six home games.
+- This season, New York has hit the over in four of six games at home.

 - New Orleans is 3-3 overall, and 3-3 against the spread, away from home.